CrateDB provides an easy way to perform a cluster upgrade with zero downtime.

 cr> SELECT count(*) as remaining_shards from sys.shards ... where _node['name'] = 'your_node_name'; +------------------+ | remaining_shards | +------------------+ | 0 | +------------------+ SELECT 1 row in set (... sec)

-Get some more detail about what shards are remaining on your node:
+Get some more details about what shards are remaining on your node:

 cr> SELECT schema_name as schema, table_name as "table", id, "primary", state ...
 FROM sys.shards ...
 WHERE _node['name'] = 'your_node_name' AND schema_name IN ('blob', 'doc') ...
 ORDER BY schema, "table", id, "primary", state; +--------+-------+----+---------+-------+ | schema | table | id | primary | state | +--------+-------+----+---------+-------+ ...
 SELECT ... rows in set (... sec)

-primaries availability only the primary shards of tables with
+primaries availability, only the primary shards of tables

-0 replicas will be reallocated.
-Use this query to find out which shards to look for:
+with zero replicas will be reallocated.
+Use this query to find out which shards

 cr> SELECT table_schema as schema, table_name as "table" ...
 FROM information_schema.tables ...
 WHERE number_of_replicas = 0 and table_schema in ('blob', 'doc') ...
 ORDER BY schema, "table" ; +--------+-------...+ | schema | table ...| +--------+-------...+ ... +--------+-------...+ SELECT ... rows in set (... sec)

 If you observe the graceful-stop process using the admin UI, you might see the cluster turning red for a small instant when a node finally shuts down.
 This is due to the way the admin UI determines the cluster state.

 If a query fails due to a missing node, the admin UI may falsely consider the cluster to be in a critical state.